 What happens if my loved one’s care home has banned all visits?

 Sometimes there will be good reasons - like a coronavirus outbreak - why the home cannot offer the visiting that families would like.
 But under the new guidance for England, a care home should not put a 'blanket' ban in place.

 Care homes should make an individualised risk assessment for the resident, which should include the risks and benefits of proposed visits.
 This should also address the resident’s rights.
 The individualised assessment should be discussed and agreed with you.

 There are exceptional circumstances - at end of life and for an 'essential caregiver' - where visits should be enabled even in an outbreak.

 How can my family challenge a decision on care home visiting?

 You should try to resolve any issues by talking with the care home manager first.

 If you then need to challenge a decision, you should contact the adult social services team in your local council first.
 The government has published guidance on this.

 Alternatively, the Care Quality Commission (CQC) has regulatory powers that can be used if you have concerns over visiting.
 All decisions should be taken in light of general legal obligations, such as those under the Equality Act 2010 and Human Rights Act 1998, as applicable.
-You can contact the CQC online or by calling 03000 616161.

 If needs be, you could also make a formal complaint to the care home using their complaints procedure - which they must tell you about.